-- 6.1. the school operates a safer recruitment procedure that includes statutory checks on staff suitability to work with children and disqualification regulations. - 6.2. all staff receive information about the schools' safeguarding arrangements, the schools' safeguarding statement, Staff Behaviour Policy (Code of Conduct), Safeguarding Policy (which includes details on the school's safeguarding response to children missing in education), the role and names of the Designated Safeguarding Lead and their deputies, and Keeping Children Safe in Education Part I (KCSiE) and Annex A, as well as the Behaviour Policy, Anti-Bullying Policy, Acceptable User Policy and E-Safety Policy on induction; - 6.3. all staff receive safeguarding and child protection training at induction, including Prevent, in line with advice from Surrey Safeguarding Children's Board which is regularly updated and receive safeguarding and child protection updates (for example, via email, e-bulletins and staff meetings), as required, but at least annually.
-During the induction staff meet with one of the DSLs and are given guidance on appropriate use of social media and other forms of communications to help ensure professional roles are clearly understood.
-In addition, guidance is given on 1:1 teaching situations such as music tuition.
-Please see Code of Conduct. - 6.4. all members of staff are trained in and receive updates in online safety and reporting concerns, please see E-Safety Policy and Staff Code of Conduct for further information. - 6.5. all staff and governors have regular child protection awareness training, updated by the DSL as appropriate, to maintain their understanding of the signs and indicators of abuse; - 6.6. the Safeguarding Policy is made available via the school website and parents/carers are made aware of this policy and their entitlement to have a copy.
-There is a printed copy held by the School Reception.
-All parents/carers are made aware of the responsibilities of staff members with regard to child protection procedures through the publication of the Safeguarding Policy. - 6.7. the school provides a coordinated offer of Early Help when additional needs of children are identified and contributes to Early Help arrangements and inter-agency working and plans, through the Early Help Hubs and makes referrals to Early Help https://www.surreycc.gov.uk/people-and-community/family-information-service/early-help-for-children-and-families-practitioners/what-is-early-help-what-is-the-early-help-assessment
+- 6.1. the school operates a safer recruitment procedure that includes statutory checks on staff suitability to work with children and disqualification regulations. - all staff receive and read information about the schools' safeguarding arrangements, the schools' safeguarding statement, Staff Behaviour Policy (Code of Conduct), Safeguarding Policy (which includes details on the school's safeguarding response to children missing in education), the role and names of the Designated Safeguarding Lead and their deputies, and Keeping Children Safe in Education Part I (KCSiE) and Annex A, as well as the Behaviour Policy, Anti-Bullying Policy, Acceptable User Policy and E-Safety Policy on induction.
+We ask all staff to read Part I of KCSIE and Annex A. This applies not only to new staff but also to those already in post in April 2014 when KCSIE was first introduced.
+Each time Part I of KCSIE is updated by the DFE, existing staff must be updated; - 6.3. all staff receive safeguarding and child protection training at induction, including Prevent, in line with advice from Surrey Safeguarding Children's Board which is regularly updated and receive safeguarding and child protection updates (for example, via email, e-bulletins and staff meetings), as required, but at least annually.
+As part of the induction, staff must read KCSIE Part I and Annex A and also the Safeguarding Policy, which includes Children Missing in Education.
+The Induction meeting proves an opportunity for the new member of staff to discuss the main elements with the DSL.
+During the induction when staff meet with one of the DSLs and the role of the DSL and deputies is explained to them.
+They are asked to read the staff code of conduct and key features are explained during induction e.g. guidance on appropriate use of social media and other forms of communications to help ensure professional roles are clearly understood.
+In addition, guidance is given on I:I teaching situations such as music tuition.
+Please see Code of Conduct.